supperjoy/FireSmokeDataset/README.md

 ﻿
 This repository provides the annotation guidelines, data processing pipeline, and training configurations for the EFS-DETR framework.
 ﻿
 Due to licensing constraints of web-sourced images, only a subset of the dataset is released.
-The following resources are provided to facilitate reproducibility.
+The provided resources aim to ensure transparency and facilitate reproducibility.
 ﻿
 ---
 ﻿